 Harrison’s mother, Emily Goldberg, explains, “Within five minutes of being in the emergency room, Dr. [Henri] Ford (the director of the Benedum Pediatric Trauma Program at UPMC Children's Hospital) told us that Harrison needed emergency surgery.
 His abdomen was filling up with blood and something needed to be done immediately.
 During surgery they found a severe liver laceration.
 It had been punctured internally.”

 Harrison was in a life-threatening situation.
 The surgical team needed to stop the bleeding, so they packed his abdomen and then medically induced a coma for 48 hours to keep him motionless.
 Harrison’s condition had to stabilize so doctors could perform a second operation to repair his damaged liver.

 “If they could stop the bleeding within 48 hours, they expected Harrison to have a full recovery.
 Those were two long days,” Rich explains.
 When surgeons went back in, they were able to make the needed repairs and found no damage to any of Harrison’s other organs.

-Many Pittsburghers tend to take places like Children’s Hospital for granted, observes Rich.
+Many Pittsburghers tend to take places like Children’s for granted, observes Rich.
 “If we lived somewhere else, I wonder what might have happened.
 There’s really no question that with the severity of Harrison’s injury, the outcome could have been very different.
 I firmly believe that having pediatric trauma surgeons, pediatric anesthesiologists, pediatric equipment and experienced pediatric nursing care really makes a difference,” adds Rich.